An Improved Bound for the Linear Arboricity Conjecture: Proof of Claim

 \item \textbf{Resolve conflicts.} Uncolour every edge $e$, which is assigned the same colour as an incident edge.
 If $e$ is assigned colour $c$ and no neighbour was assigned $e$, then uncolour $e$ with probability $\Eq(e,c)$. \item \textbf{Update lists.} For every vertex $v$ and colour $c$, if $c$ is retained by some edge in $N(v,c)$, then remove $c$ from the lists $L(f)$ of all other edges $f \in N(v,c)$.
 If $c$ is not retained by an edge in $N(v,c)$, then with probability $\Vq(v,c)$ remove $c$ from the lists $L(f)$ of all edges $f \in N(v,c)$.

 \end{enumerate} \end{procedure*} Let us denote the partial $1$-edge-colouring and lists of colours after step~\ref{step:update-lists-and-coinflip} of the procedure by $\gamma'$ and $L'(e)$.
 We also abbreviate $N'(v,c)=N_{G,L',\gamma'}(v,c)$ and $R'(v,c)=R_{\gamma'}(v,c)$.
 A concentration analysis shows that the sizes of the random variables $L'(e)$, $N'(v,c)$ and $R'(v,c)$ are (individually) bounded with high probability.
-The proof of Claim~\ref{cla:MR-edge-bounds} is fairly standard by now.
-Hence, we omit the details and refer to reader to the monograph of Molloy and Reed~\cite{MR13} instead.
+The proof of Claim~\ref{cla:MR-edge-bounds} is fairly standard by now (see for instance the monograph of Molloy and Reed~\cite{MR13}).
+For sake of completeness, the details of the argument are spelled out in Appendix~\ref{sec:MR-edge-bounds}.

 \begin{claim}[{Molloy and Reed~\cite[Claim 14.9--14]{MR13}}] Fix an edge $e$, a vertex $v$ and a colour $c$.
 It holds with probability at least $1-\Delta^{-10\log \Delta}$ that

 \end{claim}

 Note that we could finish with an application of the Lov\'asz Local Lemma at this point and obtain lists and a $1$-edge-colouring that would satisfy~\ref{itm:list-size-after}--\ref{itm:reserved-size-after} of Claim~\ref{cla:nibbler}.
 If our goal was to obtain a (partial) $2$-edge-colouring of $G$ from $\cL'$, then this would be the end of the proof.
 However, we also want to suppress dangerous paths, as formalized in~\ref{itm:cycle-conflict-after}.